 Saint-Julien Wine

-Saint-Julien wine occupies a prime position on the Left Bank, sitting between Pauillac to the north and Margaux to the south, and in many ways it captures something of the best of both.
-For those looking to buy Saint-Julien wine, the appeal lies in its remarkable consistency, balance and ability to perform across vintages.
+If there is one commune that captures the balance and precision of great Bordeaux wines, it is Saint-Julien, one of the most consistent appellations for collectors looking to buy Saint-Julien wine.
+This small but densely planted stretch of the Left Bank, within the wider Bordeaux wine region, is known for producing wines that sit stylistically between power and elegance.
 The commune produces no First Growths, yet estates such as Chateau Leoville Las Cases, Chateau Leoville Barton, Chateau Leoville Poyferre and Chateau Ducru Beaucaillou regularly rival the very finest wines of Bordeaux for refinement, complexity and sheer drinking pleasure.

 Top Wineries in Saint-Julien